North Yorkshire Parrot Rescue! The Parrot Crisis!

 The Parrot Crisis!
 Don't Breed, Don't Buy!
-Adopt a homeless bird!
+Foster a Homeless Bird!

 In 2007 after the EU Commission banned the importation of wild birds into Europe, domestic breeding boomed.
 Now, there is a huge overpopulation problem.
 Thousands of baby birds are being hatched each year.
 The problem begins here; with increased availability and a reduced entry barrier, more birds are being sold into homes that are unprepared for the commitment.